Your goal: to teach physics at the Gymnasium

 No matter which other discipline you combine with physics, the contents of the discipline and discipline didactics are almost the same, only their temporal staggering varies slightly.
 You first study classical physics (mechanics, electrodynamics, thermodynamics, optics) from both experimental and theoretical perspectives.
 Labs and exercises help to apply and deepen the learned content.
 Around the third year, you arrive at atomic, nuclear and particle physics as well as quantum mechanics.
 Finally, you learn how molecules and solids are built up.
 In the didactics of physics, you deal with the question of how physics lessons can be conceived, which methods and media are used, how experiments are presented, and how conrete lessons can be planned and analyzed.

-Further details on the course of studies and the contents of the physics courses can be found in the module handbook.
+In the module handbook, you will find proposals on the course of studies and further details on the contents of the physics courses.

 Laboratories and Internships

 In addition to the practical physics laboratories that take place at the university, you also complete internships outside the university during you studies, some of them more ideally before starting you studies.
 All information can be found on the pages of educational science.

 As part of the elite network Bavaria, gifted and high-performing teaching-oriented students of biology, chemistry, computer science, mathematics and physics will be given educational and developmental opportunities, which will substantially exceed those offered by regular teacher education courses.
 You can enrich your teaching studies with a variety of additional offers.
 On the one hand, you have a wide range of courses available from the master's degree programs.
 You can also advance into current areas of research in the disciplines and discipline-related didactics using forms of teaching specifically designed for the elite program.
 Characteristic are the interdisciplinary exchange and an embedding in international research with a variety of open spaces for personal focus.